A UMF Graduate Certificate in Education program typically requires a minimum of 9 and a maximum of 15 graduate credit hours.

-Individuals interested in a UMF graduate certificate program in education must meet the following criteria:
+Those interested in a UMF Graduate Certificate in Education program must meet the following criteria:

 - Completion of a bachelor’s degree from an accredited institution of higher education;

 - Applicants must have at least two (2) years of teaching experience for Administration Certificate.

 Enrollment in a Graduate Certificate in Education program requires:

 - Completion of the Intent to Participate Form

 - Enrollment in an applicable Certificate Program course.Some Certificate Programs require the sequencing of courses; in such instances, participants will be required to take the courses in the specified sequence.